MarkusTelser/CTF/README.md

 # CTF
-This repositiory is a collection of all of the CTFs I tried and all the questions/solutions.
+This repositiory is a collection of all the CTFs I tried with the questions/solutions.